Dr. David Pan, Chair

 PSYC 6810.
 Neuropsychological Assessment (3); 1, 2 Sp

 Course provides the student with a systematic clinical diagnostic procedure used to determine the extent of any possible behavioral deficits following diagnosed or suspected brain injury.
 Such assessments would be helpful for patients having, or suspected of having, various brain disorders that result in problems with memory, intellectual and cognitive functioning, daily activities, or behavior and emotions.
 Such conditions include head injury, stroke, epilepsy, brain tumor, toxic or other encephalopathies, dementia, developmental and learning disabilities, and other neurological disorders.
 Neuropsychological assessment would be used to determine the differential contribution of neurologic and psychiatric factors in a patient’s presenting problems, and in the specification of the patient’s psychological and behavioral strengths and weaknesses related to neurological dysfunction.
-Prerequisites: Psych 5100 and psych 6740, or equivalent courses, or permission of instructor.
 Previous NMHU PSY 681.

 PSYC 6910.
 Colloquium: Teaching of Psychology (1); Fa, Sp